 Dedicated to both the social scientific as well as the humanistic traditions, Stonehill offers a program that builds important skills such as systematic observation, critical thinking and statistical sophistication for a better understanding of our world as well as of ourselves.

-Learn from Professors in the Classroom and in the Field
+Learn in the Classroom and in the Field

 Stonehill’s low 13:1 student-teacher ratio allows for individualized attention in the classroom and opportunities to collaborate in the field, often through the Stonehill Undergraduate Research Experience.
 Recent projects include research into governmental crime, the anthropology of college and environmental sociology, which explores mankind’s connection to the environment.